Monday, September 16, 2013

 • Any tweet that's just a link gets its account blocked because often these are links to viruses.

-• People I know IRL and would rather not engage with on X. It's a free country.
+• People I know IRL and would rather not engage with on social media.
+It's a free country.

-• Accounts with the message "These tweets are protected."
-I want to be able to read some of your tweets before I follow you.
-Any bot can have a half-way "real" profile constructed for it, but seeing some of the tweets can also help show whether it's a real person or a bot.
+• I want to be able to read some of your social media posts before I follow you.
+Any bot can have a half-way "real" profile constructed for it, but seeing some of the posts can also help show whether it's a real person or a bot.

 I also think demanding a follow back or visiting a link is silly.
 I appreciate follow backs but don't demand them.
 I might be too outspoken for many and that's fine.